AdityaMitra5102/Adams_Ale/README.md

 - Backend Modification and implementation of load balancing to make Adam’s Ale available to more number of users at a time.

 ## Note
-Installing instruction for each block of codes are added as readme files inside the respective folders
+Installation instructions for each block of code, are added as README files inside the respective folders.

 ## YouTube link
 https://youtu.be/1WcRKVz9bUM